doanmandev/odoo-iot-mqtt/mqtt_integration/README.md

    - Messages can be sent from Odoo to MQTT (`action_publish_message`),
    - Received messages are automatically logged in `mqtt.message.history`.
 6. **User Property & Metadata:**
-   - Automatically records all MQTT v5 properties of each message in `mqtt.user.property` for auditing and traceability.
+   - Automatically records all MQTT v5 properties of each message in `mqtt.metadata` and `mqtt.metada.value` for auditing and traceability.
 7. **Lifecycle & Auto Recovery:**
    - Uses Odoo hooks (`_post_init_hook`, `_uninstall_hook`, `_auto_start_mqtt`) and a periodic cron job to ensure all listeners are always running in line with broker status, even after Odoo restarts or module (un)installs.